votingworks/arlo-cvr-encryption/README.md

 in a tally directory.

-`arlo_decrypt_ballots`: Input is one or more ballot identifiers (same as the ballot file names, but without the `.json` suffix), the *private* key of the election, and the identifier(s) for the ballot(s) to be decrypted.
+`arlo_decrypt_ballots`: Input is one or more ballot identifiers (same as the ballot file names, but without the `.json` suffix), and the *private* key of the election.
 Output ballots are written to a separate directory, including both the plaintext and proofs of the plaintext's correctness.
 These are the ballots that a "ballot-level comparison audit" would be considering.